RanaCM/DSU-AVO/README.md

 ## Citation

-If you find our work useful in your research, please consider citing our paper:
+If you find our work interesting, please consider citing our paper (will be updated upon publication of the conference proceedings):
 ```
 @article{lu2023highquality,
   title={High-Quality Automatic Voice Over with Accurate Alignment: Supervision through Self-Supervised Discrete Speech Units},